ivanceras/rust-vim-setup/README.md

 ## Automatically reload files when changed

-Sometimes some of your files maybe edited outside of your current `vi` session, such other editors/code generators, dropbox sync, git pulls.
+Sometimes some of your files might get edited outside of your current `vi` session, such as other editors/code generators, dropbox sync, git pulls.
-You may want to have that content be in your current `vi` session instead.

-* Add this to your `~/.vimrc`
+* Add this to your `~/.vimrc` to refresh them automatically

 ```